 - Brands should evaluate the need for transparency based on their market segment and its alignment with their brand message and brand values

 Transparency is a term that has been used in a lot of different marketing and business contexts.
 In this white paper, we will explore what the different forms of transparency are, who values it and why, how it fits into branding and the ways in which it can be used.
-At its core, transparency invites consumers to join in the product’s journey, highlighting a brand’s commitment to an open relationship with the customer and to building trust in that relationship.
+At its core, the brand value of transparency invites consumers to join in the product’s journey, highlighting a brand’s commitment to an open relationship with the customer and to building trust in that relationship.
 However, all forms of transparency are not equally valued across all products, and they should be mobilized above and beyond regulatory requirements and market practices only when it aligns with a brand’s purpose and promise to its particular target segment and customer base.

-Transparency is both a value and a way to add value.
+The brand value of transparency is both a value and a way to add value.
 Consumers are increasingly interested as much in process as final product quality as they evaluate how and where to spend their dollars.
 They have a huge amount of choice, and, more than ever, they prioritize products that are being good by doing good, and with whose brand promise they feel comfortable aligning.2 Brands often become part of one’s identity; customers are thinking hard about the values behind their brands as they ask what their brands say about them as people.
 They also have unprecedented access to information, accurate and otherwise, through reviews, product contents and company histories.
 A brand that seems to be trying to hide something runs a big risk; at the same time, not all information is relevant to all customers.
 Brands need to be proactive about controlling the flow of information and provide customers access to what they want to know.

-The Different Kinds of Transparency
+The Different Kinds Brand Value of Transparency

 There are a number of different aspects to transparency; it is important to locate the version that aligns with your brand story and your product.
 Some forms of transparency simply do not speak to your target market’s priorities, or may not make sense in the context of your particular product.
 Most (although probably not all) customers aren’t looking for the narrative behind their toilet paper.
 However, if toilet paper is one of the products within a larger brand that promises sustainability, then transparency is a necessary part of that promise.
 It depends on your market segment, your product, your brand values, the relationship with your customer and the kinds of transparency that make most sense for you.

-Transparency can mean being clear and upfront about sourcing, manufacturing, delivery, contents and pricing, as well as the labor that accompanies each of these steps.
+The brand value of transparency can mean being clear and upfront about sourcing, manufacturing, delivery, contents and pricing, as well as the labor that accompanies each of these steps.
 It can also mean letting customers know what the company will do with their data and personal information, particularly for companies whose primary business is the sale of data itself.
 Some brands are embodying transparency by highlighting every stage of the product’s journey, while others are more selective in what aspects of transparency they employ.

 Social Justice and Transparency Amongst Millennials